UNCG-DAISY/Coastal-Image-Labeler/docs/code_documentation/packages.md

 ### moment-timezon

-Related to the [above](#moment) package, helps with timezone coverting.
+Related to the moment package [(above)](#moment), this helps with timezone conversion.

 ### mongoose

-Adds object modeling for BongoDB documents.
-MongoDB is a noSql database so there isnt really any structure to entries as anything can be added to anything, mongoose adds some structure to those entries such as making sure certain fields exists or only have certain data types.
+Adds object modeling for MongoDB documents.
+MongoDB is a noSql database so there isn't any structure to entries (anything can be added to anything).
+Mongoose adds some structure to those entries such as making sure certain fields exists or only have certain data types.
 Found [here](https://mongoosejs.com/)

 ### morgan